-Many operations are struggling to recruit, train and retain sufficient labour.
-In fact, various surveys have shown severe warehouse staff shortages across Europe, with a substantial decline in the availability of forklift operators also often cited as a major problem.
+Many operations are struggling to recruit, train and retain sufficient labor.
+In fact, according to the MHI Annual Industry Report, respondents continue to identify hiring and retaining talent as their greatest challenge, with a majority rating it as extremely or very challenging.
 And with demanding duty cycles and inhospitable environments pushing both equipment and operators to their limits, businesses need to find equipment tough enough to depend on, with the ergonomics to help operators perform at their best.
-Ergonomic, electric equipment can be part of the answer to maximising the efficiency and productivity of operators and their time.
+Ergonomic, electric equipment can be part of the answer to maximizing the efficiency and productivity of operators and their time.

-Reduced charging or refuelling time, fewer maintenance requirements and easier serviceability can all add up to operators utilising their time moving more loads per hour and more up-time within heavy operations.
-The reduced maintenance workload associated with electric trucks can also be an important aid for businesses struggling to source technicians from a tight skilled labour pool.
+Reduced charging or refueling time, fewer maintenance requirements and easier serviceability can all add up to operators spending more time working and less time waiting.
+The reduced maintenance workload associated with electric trucks can also be an important aid for businesses struggling to source technicians from a tight skilled labor pool.